 Many people who experience symptoms go through periods of feeling well, as if they are over the hump, only to feel unwell again a number of hours or days later.

 Some people may experience “flares” of their illness after recovery.
 A flare is when someone’s initial COVID-19 symptoms reappear after they’ve recovered.
 If you experience a symptom flare, you should isolate and stay away from others when you have symptoms.
 Track your symptoms, and if they don’t go away, contact your doctor.

 Some people may also experience symptoms for longer than one or two weeks, or develop what has been named “long COVID” or “post-COVID syndrome,” consisting of persistent mental and physical symptoms, often for months.
 Unfortunately, at this point, we don’t know how long these symptoms will last and how they will affect general health.

 About one out of every three people who had coronavirus develops symptoms of long COVID, defined by the CDC as a group of symptoms that linger for weeks or months after a COVID-19 infection.
 These symptoms can cause problems in multiple organs and body systems at once.
 Even people who had a mild case of the virus can have persistent COVID symptoms that disrupt their daily life.

-Please see our Long Haul COVID medical service page for more information on diagnostics, treatments and support.
+Please see our Long COVID treatment medical service page for more information on diagnostics, treatments and support.